cloudevents/spec/cloudevents/adapters/github.md

 Each section below describes how to determine the CloudEvents attributes based on the specified event.

+For time attribute, if the proposed value is null, the default timestamp should be used.

 ### BranchProtectionConfigurationEvent

 | CloudEvents Attribute | Value                                                          |